revbayes/revbayes.github.io/tutorials/ctmc/index.md

 The HKY substitution model can accommodate unequal base frequencies and different rates of transition and transversion substitutions.
 Despite these extensions, the HKY model may still be too simplistic for many real datasets.
-Here, we extend the HKY model to specify the General Time Reversible (GTR) substitution model {% cite Tavare1986 %}, which allows all six exchangeability rates to differ ({% ref gtr_graphical_model %}).
+Here, we extend the HKY model to specify the general time reversible (GTR) substitution model {% cite Tavare1986 %}, which allows all six exchangeability rates to differ ({% ref gtr_graphical_model %}).

 The instantaneous-rate matrix for the GTR substitution model is: